Adam-yni/GPoeT/README.md

 > L'homme est un coeur en chemin s'élance et s'envole.
 > L'homme est un vent se dresse à l'ombre des cieux.
 > L'amour est un ciel bleu
-> L'ombre des fleurs s'envole, et l'on voit s'étend"*
+> L'ombre des fleurs s'envole, /cut"*

 ---

-## English Translation 🌍
+## Word-for-Word English Translation 🌍

 > *"With the death of the golden hairs,
-> Evening spreads death.
+> The evening spreads the death.
 >
-> We see in the shadows a soul invisible to man.
+> We see in the shadow a soul invisible to the man.
-> Man is a sun from a flower that is torn apart,
+> The man is a sun of a flower which tears itself,
 > Love is always naked
-> The soul in the shadow of the heavens goes away at night.
+> The soul in the shadow of the heavens goes away makes the night.
-> Man is a wind that rises and laments.
+> The man is a wind rises and laments.
-> Man is alone and death.
+> The man is alone and the death.
-> Man is a heart on the way soars and flies away.
+> The man is a heart in the way launches itself and flies away.
-> Man is a wind standing in the shadow of the heavens.
+> The man is a wind rises in the shadow of the heavens.
 > Love is a blue sky
-> The shadow of the flowers flies away, and we see it extend."*
+> The shadow of the flowers flies away, /cut"*

 ---